xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

-## Custom Software for a Transmission System Operator
+## Outage Planning Coordination Platform

 ### **May 2024 — May 2025** | Software Engineer

 *Denis Malolepszy Software Engineering, Frankfurt am Main*

-Design and development of custom software for outage planning at a transmission system operator.
+I spearheaded the design and development of an Outage Planning Coordination (OPC) system for a German transmission system operator.

-Manual data transfers and media breaks are replaced with a new cloud-native system using open-source technologies.
-This involves replacing multiple legacy applications, modernizing a dozen data interfaces, and providing role-optimized overviews and workflows.

-From the project's start, I contributed to building an agile project team as a service provider, and beyond my role as a Software Engineer, I also:
+From the start of the project, I helped build an agile project team and, beyond my role as a Software Engineer, I assumed responsibility for:

-- Guided requirements analysis,
+- Requirements analysis,
-- Designed the solution architecture,
+- Solution architecture design,
+- Conception of data interfaces,
-- And supported the UI/UX design.
+- And UI/UX design.

-As the project team grew, I handed over the respective areas of responsibility to dedicated project members and focused on front-end and back-end development.
+As the project team grew, I handed over these respective areas to dedicated project members and focused on front-end and back-end development.

+As a foundation, several existing applications were analyzed, and individual requirements from specialist departments and the transmission system operator association (ENTSO-E) were gathered.

+A completely newly developed cloud-native system based on open-source technologies was created to replace a historically grown conglomerate of manual data transfers and media breaks.
+Automated data interfaces and process support within the user interface assisted planning supervisors, particularly during transitions between responsible roles and departments.

 {{< div class="list-with-columns" >}}

 ### **Technologies**

 - Kotlin
 - Spring Boot
 - Kafka